luispinto23/simple-task-api/README.md

 **About the seeded data**:

-The sedded data consists in a small set of 12 taks randomly distributed between users.
+The seeded data consists in a small set of 12 tasks randomly distributed between users.

 Regarding the seeded users:

 - all of them are seeded with the DEFAULT_PASSWORD specified in the env file used to run the commands.

-- two of the users are not completelly random for test proposes:
+- two of the users are not completely random for test proposes:
   - User with email `manager@sword.com` with the role of `manager`.
   - User with email `tech@sword.com` with the role of `technician`.